GeoscienceAustralia/tcrm/_sources/docs/setup.txt

 database.
 Firstly, the ``InputFile`` option specifies the file to be processed.
 A relative or absolute path can be used.
 If no path name is included (as in the example below), then TCRM assumes the file is stored in the ``input`` path.
-If using an automatically `downloaded :download:` dataset, then this file name must match the name specified in the appropriate dataset section (which is named by the ``Source`` option in this section) of the configuration file (further details below).
+If using an automatically downloaded dataset, then this file name must match the name specified in the appropriate dataset section (which is named by the ``Source`` option in this section) of the configuration file (further details below).

 The ``Source`` option is a string value that acts as a pointer to a subsequent section in the configuration file, that holds details of